 Digital signatures are a mathematical technique that can be used to provide authentication, integrity, and nonrepudiation for various digital items including a message, document, or software code.
 Generally speaking, if Claire sends a digitally signed message to Sally, Claire's private key is used to generate the digital signature and her public key can be used by Sally to verify the signature.
 The mathematical processes employed are somewhat different depending on the kind of asymmetric cryptographic algorithm employed.
-For example, the processes are slightly different for reversible algorithms (i.e., those which can be readily used to support digital signatures as well as encryption) such as Rivest Shamir Adleman (RSA) and irreversible algorithm (ECDSA).
+For example, the processes are slightly different for reversible algorithms (i.e., those which can be readily used to support digital signatures as well as encryption) such as Rivest Shamir Adleman (RSA) and irreversible algorithms such as the Digital Signature Algorithm (DSA) and Elliptic Curve Digital Signature Algorithm (ECDSA).

 The following example illustrates the digital signature generation and verification process for a reversible asymmetric cryptographic algorithm (such as RSA).
 Suppose Dan wants to send a digitally signed message to Thomas.
 Dan runs the message through a hash function (meaning, a mathematical function that converts a message into a fixed length block of data, the hash, in a fashion such that the hash uniquely reflects the message - in effect, it is the message's "fingerprint").
-Dan then transforms the hash using the algorithm and his private key to create the digital signature which is appended to the message, indicating Thomas' email address, Dan's email address, and other information such as the time the message is sent.
+Dan then transforms the hash using the algorithm and his private key to create the digital signature which is appended to the message.
+A header is also appended to the message, indicating Thomas' email address, Dan's email address, and other information such as the time the message is sent.
 The message header, the message itself, and the digital signature are then sent to Thomas.
 Dan can optionally send his public key certificate to Thomas in the message itself.
 All of this is usually done by the e-mail software in such a way that the process is transparent to the user.